laurent22/joplin/README.md

 * * *

+🌞 Joplin participates in **Google Summer of Code 2022**!
+More info on [the announcement post](https://github.com/laurent22/joplin/blob/dev/readme/news/20220308-gsoc2022-start.md). 🌞

+* * *

 <img width="64" src="https://raw.githubusercontent.com/laurent22/joplin/dev/Assets/LinuxIcons/256x256.png" align="left" /> **Joplin** is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
 The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own text editor.
 The notes are in [Markdown format](#markdown).

 Notes exported from Evernote [can be imported](#importing) into Joplin, including the formatted content (which is converted to Markdown), resources (images, attachments, etc.) and complete metadata (geolocation, updated time, created time, etc.).
 Plain Markdown files can also be imported.